 - Plan and develop program goals

 - Evaluate the program each year

 - Provide suggestions and ideas for program improvements

 - Approve Head Start policies and procedures

 - Approve funding applications

 - Serve as a link between the Head Start Center and the program

-- Be a voice for children and families in the program
+Be a voice for children and families in the program

 Policy Council meetings are held approximately six times a year.
-Meetings are held at the Illinois Valley Office in Gillespie with the first meeting scheduled for September.
+Meetings are held at the Illinois Valley Office in Gillespie or in Jerseyville based on the needs of the Policy Council members with the first meeting scheduled for September.
 Drivers are paid a mileage reimbursement of \$.42 per mile.
 A child-care reimbursement is issued to assist with child-care costs.